Joel C. Relihan

 My research interests include late classical and early Christian literature (Apuleius, Lucian, romance literature, Augustine, Boethius), medieval Latin literature, and Menippean satire.

-I am an active member of Wheaton’s chapter of Phi Beta Kappa, serving formerly as President (1999 to 2004) and currently as Co-chair of the Committee for the Encouragement of Scholarship (since 2007).
-I am also the current president of Wheaton’s chapter of the American Association of University Professors (AAUP); I have served as Associate Provost (2010-14) and Research Compliance Officer (2010-16).
+I am an active member of Wheaton’s chapter of Phi Beta Kappa, serving formerly as President (1999 to 2004) and currently as Chair of the Committee for the Encouragement of Scholarship (since 2007).
+I am also the past president of Wheaton’s chapter of the American Association of University Professors (AAUP); I have served as Associate Provost (2010-14) and Research Compliance Officer (2010-16).

 Ph.D., M.A., University of Wisconsin-Madison